 Please note that the trustees voted in June 2016 to consolidate the foundation’s grantmaking initiatives serving elders and fishing communities into one new grantmaking program:

 Sailors’ Snug Harbor of Boston supports nonprofit 501(c)(3) organizations working to address the social service needs of fishermen, their families, and low-income elders residing in coastal communities of Massachusetts, with a particular focus on Gloucester, New Bedford, and Cape Cod.

-For 2016, proposals from organizations serving low-income elders in the city of Boston will be accepted by invitation only.
+Proposals from organizations serving low-income elders in the city of Boston will be accepted by invitation only.